aframevr/aframe-school/content.md

 [Open CodePen](http://codepen.io/mozvr/pen/QpOXNM)  <!-- .element: class="example-btn" -->

-1. Create and add an entity with the [`light`](https://aframe.io/docs/0.5.0/components/light.html) component.
+1. Create and add an entity with the [`light`](https://aframe.io/docs/0.5.0/components/light.html) component
-2. In a JavaScript `for` loop, create and add 25 box entities with varying positions and scales.
+2. In a JavaScript `for` loop, create and add 25 box entities with varying positions and scales

 ---